 Prepare Your Car for Winter!

-Since winter is fast approaching it’s a good time to start prepping for those miserable conditions to best avoid an inconvenient or bad situation!
+Since winter is here it’s a good time to make sure you are prepared for miserable weather conditions to best avoid an inconvenient or bad situation!
 Fortunately, AAA provides some great guidance and advice for the wet, cold and icy weather to come, so we summarized that information below:

 Check, or have your mechanic check, the following items before winter approaches:

 - Battery: Cold-weather starts require a battery that is fully charged.
 Have your battery checked and replaced, if needed.

 - Ignition system: Damaged ignition wires, a cracked distributor cap or worn spark plugs can make starting difficult or may cause a sudden vehicle breakdown.
 A vehicle checkup will reveal any problems.